ArisenIO/arisen-signing-request/protocol-specification.md

-# EOSIO URI Protocol Specification
+# ARISEN URI Protocol Specification

-The `esr://` URI protocol uses the same binary format as the EOSIO blockchain, encoded using an url-safe Base64 variant ([Base64u](#base64u)).
+The `esr://` URI protocol uses the same binary format as the ARISEN blockchain, encoded using an url-safe Base64 variant ([Base64u](#base64u)).

 ### Example